 This is for things you'll need in the next three months, or things that you need intermittently, such as items you buy in bulk.

 Short term storage also includes items that you don't use often but need to keep handy, such as rain boots, flashlights, and umbrellas.

 This is the place for plastic stacking storage bins, wire shelving, or storage cabinets.

 These are things you use seasonally, such as holiday decorations, grills, hammocks, and snowboards and skis.

-Store these items on low storage racks, an overhead storage unit, lofts or stack them in self storage boxes, but don't push them all the way to the back.
+Store these items on storage racks, an overhead storage unit, on storage racks, or stack them in storage containers, but don't push them all the way to the back.

 These are things you don't really need but can't part with, either, such as old tax records, your daughter's first dress, your children's artwork, mementos, and family treasures that you can't stand but will pass down anyway.

-Put these item in the dark, back, inaccessible corners, in ceiling storage racks, or on overhead wire shelving.
+Put these item in the dark, back, inaccessible corners of the garage, in ceiling storage racks, or on overhead industrial shelving.